Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 > - The fixed navigation bar enables the user to easily navigate between each of the 4 sections.
 > - The "About Scotland" section outlines the project objectives and provides the user with general information about Scotland.
 > - The "Locations" section with links and interactive maps which zoom to each location.
 Markers on maps with information panels on markers.
+> - Contact Us Form with radio buttons to allow users to contact with enquiries and subscribe to newsletter.
 > - Footer with social media links to Facebook, Twitter, Instagram, YouTube and Pinterest.
-> - Contact Form with radio buttons to allow users to contact with enquiries and subscribe to newsletter.

 ##### Features Left to Implement